Misspecified Bernstein-Von Mises theorem for hierarchical models: Misspecified Bernstein-Von Mises theorem

-The proof of the proposition is deferred to Section~\ref{sec:proof:BvM:direct}.
-In contrast to the well-specified case, the covariance matrix $V_{\theta^*}^{-1}$ of the limiting distribution does not necessarily match the covariance matrix of the true posterior distribution or the covariance matrix of the misspecified MLE.
-In fact, the marginals of $V_{\theta^*}^{-1}$ can be larger, equal, or smaller than the corresponding marginal variances of the MLE, see \cite{Kleijn12}.
-Therefore, the credible sets resulting from the misspecified posterior distribution can either be overconfident or conservative, depending on the true distribution $P_{0}^{(N)}$, and can deviate from the credible sets resulting from the well-specified model.
+By the invariance of the total variation distance under measurable bijections, including affine transformations, the convergence \eqref{eq:BvM-convergence} implies that the misspecified posterior distribution of $\vartheta$ approximates to a normal distribution with centre $T_N$ and covariance matrix $N^{-1}V_{*}^{-1}$.
+However, in contrast to the well-specified case, the covariance matrix $V_{*}^{-1}$ does not necessarily match the limiting covariance matrix of the sequence $\sqrt N(T_N-\q_N^*)$.
+If Assumption~\ref{assum: regular likel} is strengthened to the convergence in distribution $\frac{1}{\sqrt{N}}\nabla l^{(N)}(\q_N^*) \weak N_d(0, J_*)$, then the sequence $\sqrt N(T_N-\q_N^*)$ is asymptotically normal with mean zero and covariance matrix $V_*^{-1}J_*V_*^{-1}$ of the ``sandwich'' form.
+The marginal variances $a^TV_{*}^{-1}a$, for $a\in\RR^d$, can be larger, equal, or smaller than the corresponding marginal variances of the latter matrix, see \cite{Kleijn12}.
+As a consequence, credible sets resulting from the misspecified posterior distribution can be both overconfident or conservative, depending on the true distribution $P_{0}^{(N)}$, and can deviate from the credible sets resulting from a correctly specified model.

+The Gaussian approximation to the posterior distribution obtainable from \eqref{eq:BvM-convergence} depends on the unknown parameter $\q_N^*$ through the centring at $T_N$ and the covariance matrix $V_*$.
+Because by \eqref{eq:BvM-convergence exp} the mean and covariance matrix of the misspecified posterior distribution also converge (if $k\ge 2$), it follows that also the normal distribution with these two data-driven parameters approximate to the misspecified posterior distribution.
+Under regularity conditions (on the misspecified likelihood), the centring $T_N$ could also be replaced by the misspecified maximum likelihood estimator, the point of maximum of $\q\mapsto l^{(N)}(\q)$.

-\subsection{Bernstein-von Mises in hierarchical models}
+\subsection{Bernstein-Von Mises in hierarchical models}

-In this section, we apply the above misspecified Bernstein-von Mises theorem in the context of the hierarchical data-generating model \eqref{eq: model} and a misspecified surrogate Gaussian likelihood.
-Given observations $X_1,\ldots, X_N$, we form the posterior distribution in Equation~\eqref{def:posterior} with the $q_{\theta, i}$ equal to the density of the normal distribution with the correctly specified means and covariance matrices, as in Equation~\eqref{EqMeanCovarianceModel}.
-The true distribution is given by the hierarchical model specified by \eqref{eq: model}
+In this section, we apply Proposition~\ref{thm:BvM direct proof} in the context of the hierarchical data-generating model \eqref{eq: model} and the misspecified surrogate Gaussian likelihood \eqref{EqMisspecifiedQ}.
+Given observations $X_1,\ldots, X_N$, we form the posterior distribution in Equation~\eqref{def:posterior} with the $q_{\q, i}$ equal to the density of the normal distribution with the correctly specified means and covariance matrices, as in Equation~\eqref{EqMeanCovarianceModel}.
+The true distribution $P_0^{(N)}$ is given by the hierarchical model specified by \eqref{eq: model}.

-The precision matrix $V_{\theta^*}\in\mathbb{R}^{d\times d}$ of the limiting Gaussian distribution takes a particular form.
+The precision matrix $V_{*}\in\RR^{d\times d}$ of the limiting Gaussian distribution takes a particular form.
 The proof of the following lemma is deferred to Section~\ref{sec:prof:lem:variance}.